luisds95/genreit/README.md

 One may test the performance of a new configuration (or dataset) by adding the `--benchmark` flag:

-`python genreit -config "path/to/new/json.json" --benchmark`
+`python genreit.py -config "path/to/new/json.json" --benchmark`

 Note that, when benchmarking, both `-title` and `-description` are not required and will be ignored if provided.
 This will train a model following the given configuration and then calculate and print its f1 score along with the f1 score for the corresponding random model.